yurapolt/debian-ubuntu-mariadb-backup/README.md

-# Debian / Ubuntu 18.04 MariaDB backup using mariabackup
+# Debian 9/ Ubuntu 16.04 and 18.04 MariaDB backup using mariabackup
-*Currently tested with Ubuntu 18.04*
+*Currently tested with Ubuntu 16.04 and 18.04*

 You can use <a href="https://gist.github.com/Nill-R/f5a1fbc0fefc8001ff684cfb3b6fdcc0">script</a> for autoinstall this scripts